Khralis/fivem-traffic-cmd/README.md

 Invalid syntax will display an error and renable traffic / peds.

-Toggleable permission Support added.
+Toggle-able permission Support added.

-Make sure execute /cfg/traffic-cmd.cfg in your server config like so
+Make sure to execute /cfg/traffic-cmd.cfg in your server config like so

 exec /resources/fivem-traffic-cmd-master/cfg/traffic-cmd.cfg